Struct kalloc::list::List [−][src]

 use kalloc::list::List; let mut d = List::new(); assert_eq!(d.pop_front(), None); d.push_front(1); d.push_front(3); assert_eq!(d.pop_front(), Some(3)); assert_eq!(d.pop_front(), Some(1)); assert_eq!(d.pop_front(), None);

-pub fn push_back(&mut self, elt: T) -> Result<(), AllocError>
+pub fn push_back(&mut self, elt: T) -> Result<(), AllocError>[src]

-pub fn push_back(&mut self, elt: T) -> Result<(), AllocError>
+pub fn push_back(&mut self, elt: T) -> Result<(), AllocError>[src]Appends an element to the back of a list.

 This operation should compute in O(1) time.